schnoddelbotz/dashboard-nerf/README.md

 # dashboard-nerf

-dashboard-nerf provides a web-dashboard to play MP3/WAV/MP4/WEBM sounds and movies, either on the server/dashboard (to nerve your colleagues) or locally in your browser (for preview).
+dashboard-nerf provides a web-dashboard to play MP3/WAV/MP4/WEBM sounds and movies, either on the server/dashboard (to annoy your colleagues) or locally in your browser (for preview).

 ## installing